 Even with FDA or any other regulatory authority approval of the marketing of ARCALYST or any of our other product candidates in the future (whether developed on our own or with a collaborator), physicians, healthcare providers, patients, the medical community or third-party payors may not accept or use ARCALYST or any of our future product candidates, or may effectively block or limit their use in the case of third-party payors.
-If ARCALYST or any of our other product candidates, if approved, do not achieve an adequate level of acceptance, we may not generate the projected level of product revenue or profits from operations, if at all.
-The degree of market acceptance of ARCALYST in the approved recurrent pericarditis indication, or any of our future approved product candidates, if any, will depend on a variety of factors, including:
+While ARCALYST has seen nearterm success, it is not certain we will be able to sustain such success over the long-term.
+If ARCALYST or any of our other product candidates, if approved, do not achieve an adequate level of sustained acceptance, we may not generate a sufficient level of product revenue or profits from operations, if at all.
+Sustained market acceptance of ARCALYST in the approved recurrent pericarditis indication, or any of our future approved product candidates, if any, and continued use of such products by our patients, will depend on a variety of factors, including:

-- the timing of market introduction; - disease awareness, including understanding the severity and epidemiology of the disease; - the number and clinical profile of competing products, whether regulatory approved or not; - the potential and perceived advantages or disadvantages of our product candidates relative to alternative treatments; - our ability to provide acceptable evidence of safety and efficacy; - the prevalence and severity of any side effects; - product labeling or product insert requirements of the FDA or other regulatory authorities; - limitations or warnings contained in the labeling approved by the FDA or other regulatory authorities; - convenience and ease of administration, including relative to alternative therapies;

-- pricing (including patient out-of-pocket costs), budget impact, affordability and cost effectiveness, particularly in relation to alternative treatments; - the effectiveness of our sales, marketing and distribution activities; - availability of adequate coverage, reimbursement and payment from health maintenance organizations and other insurers, both public and private, and the timing thereof; and - other potential advantages over alternative treatment methods.
+- the timing of market introduction; - disease awareness, including understanding the severity and epidemiology of the disease; - the number and clinical profile of competing products, whether regulatory approved or not; - the potential and perceived advantages or disadvantages of our product candidates relative to alternative treatments; - our ability to provide acceptable evidence of safety and efficacy; - the prevalence and severity of any side effects; - product labeling or product insert requirements of the FDA or other regulatory authorities; - limitations or warnings contained in the labeling approved by the FDA or other regulatory authorities; - convenience and ease of administration, including relative to alternative therapies; - pricing (including patient out-of-pocket costs), budget impact, affordability and cost effectiveness, particularly in relation to alternative treatments; - the effectiveness of our sales, marketing and distribution activities; - availability of adequate coverage, reimbursement and payment from health maintenance organizations and other insurers, both public and private, and the timing thereof; and - other potential advantages over alternative treatment methods.